 Although Canada captures very good information about medical diagnoses in administrative health records, there is no way to determine where these patients worked or whether their health condition might be related to a workplace exposure.
-ODSS aims to overcome this challenge, which has limited our ability to identify and monitor work-related health risks, by using data linkage methods to identify jobs and work-related factors that can pose health risks to Ontario workers.
+The ODSS aims to overcome this challenge by using data linkage methods to identify jobs and work-related factors that can pose health risks to Ontario workers.

 Expanding on a 2014 pilot project linking Workplace Safety and Insurance Board (WSIB) claims to Ontario Cancer Registry records, this project includes additional follow-up and additionally links to hospital, ambulatory care and medical billing records to identify work-related risks for health outcomes in addition to cancer.

-When workers make claims to the WSIB for time lost due to injury or disease, their claims contain information about their occupations and industries.
-These claims can be linked to health records to compare risks across different occupations and industries.
+When workers make claims to the WSIB for lost time due to injury or disease, their claims contain information about their occupation and industry of employment.
+These claims are linked to health records to compare risks across different occupations and industries.
 This approach can be useful for identifying high-risk jobs or workplace hazards that can be targeted with risk reduction efforts.

 In addition to establishing a novel approach for occupational disease research, this project aims to translate ODSS-generated information into evidence-based prevention strategies to reduce workplace hazards through project engagement with occupational health and safety partners.

-ODSS will be used to identify existing and emerging occupational risks for disease.
-This system could allow researchers to identify previously unknown work-related risks including previously unknown industrial chemicals.
-ODSS will enable rapid assessment of existing and emerging risks associated with various jobs in Ontario, and will highlight at-risk groups that should be targeted with risk-reduction strategies.
+The ODSS identifies existing and emerging occupational risks for disease.
+This system allows researchers to detect and monitor trends in disease outcomes among different worker groups, and can be used to identify previously unknown work-related risks.
+The ODSS supports rapid assessment of risks associated with various jobs in Ontario, and generates evidence to identify at-risk groups that should be targeted with risk-reduction strategies.